aninditadash/javascript_basics/README.md

 ## Introduction to Javascript

 JavaScript is a lightweight, cross-platform, object-oriented scripting language used to make webpages interactive.
 It is an interpreted language that executes code line by line, providing more flexibility.
-It is a single-threaded programming language that we can use for client-side or server-side development.
-It is a dynamically typed programming language.
-JavaScript code is run using the **V8 Engine** in the Chrome browser or **SpiderMonkey** in Firefox. [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Execution_model] It provides the following features:
+It is single-threaded and dynamically typed and is used for client-side or server-side development.
+JavaScript code is run using the **V8 Engine** in the Chrome browser or **SpiderMonkey** in Firefox, etc. [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Execution_model] It provides the following features:

 - **Browser Support:** All browsers support JavaScript, as all modern browser comes with the built-in JavaScript execution environment.
 - **Dom Manipulation:** JavaScript allows manipulation of the webpage elements, as it contains the various methods to access the DOM elements using different attributes and allows to customize the HTML elements.